Liz Beardsley: Maryland Terrapins

 Leading up to the 2023 season, Beardsley transferred to the University of Maryland.
 In her first year with the Maryland Terrapins, she led the team in minutes and started all 18 games.
 She became the first Terrapin to record 6 shutouts in a single season since 2014, and was also named to the CSC Academic All-District Team.
 The following year, Beardsley once again started every single match.
 She registered 74 saves, 5 shutouts, and captained the team as her college career came to a close.

 Club career

-Houston Dash

 Beardsley joined the Houston Dash's preseason squad as a non-rostered invitee ahead of the 2025 NWSL season.
 On March 11, 2025, Beardsley signed a short-term contract with the Dash, which, two months later, was upgraded to a permanent contract through the end of the season.
 On June 30, 2025, she signed a new deal with Houston through 2027 with a mutual option for an additional year; the very same month, she was placed on the Dash's 45-day injury list and forced to miss a portion of her rookie season.

+In January 2026, Beardsley joined USL Super League club Tampa Bay Sun on loan for the entire year.
+She made her professional debut on January 31, starting in a 2–2 draw with Spokane Zephyr FC to open the second half of Tampa Bay's season.